WHY THE SHAKESPEARE HOAX IS SO IMPORTANT

 This happy breed of men, this little world,

 In Francis Bacon, Professor Peter Zagorin’s recent and excellent biographical study of Bacon and his writing (non-Shakespeare, winky face) Professor Zagorin brilliantly details exactly how much and how often Empire was on Bacon’s mind, to be found all throughout his large body of writing.
-(Spedding’s “Collected Works” ran to 14 volumes) Besides Bacon’s astonishing prophecy of technocracy in New Atlantis, Bacon is most famous for a collection of essays, compiled in a book that he worked on for most of his life titled appropriate enough, Essays.
+(Spedding’s “Collected Works” of Bacon ran to 14 volumes).
+Besides Bacon’s astonishing prophecy of technocracy in New Atlantis, Bacon is most famous for a collection of essays, compiled in a book that he worked on for most of his life titled appropriate enough, Essays.
 Many of the pieces deal with the “temper of empire” with titles such as “Of Empire”, and “Of The True Greatness Of Kingdoms And Estates”.
 In a separate essay titled “Of The True Greatness Of The Kingdom of Britain” Bacon prophesied that “England united with Scotland would grow into one of the greatest monarchies the world had ever seen”.
 (5) Baron Verulam, was “convinced that England’s and Britain’s destiny lay in expansion.”(4).

 More Than The Bard

-What makes Bacon so extraordinary among the great builders of Empire was not that he took to the theater and to poetry to mold the minds of his countrymen, “as the bow to the fiddle of men’s minds”, such that they would be fit and ripe for territorial and cultural expansion.
+What makes Bacon so extraordinary among the great builders of Empire was not that he took to theater and poetry to mold the minds of his countrymen, “as the bow to the fiddle of men’s minds”, such that they would be fit and ripe for territorial and cultural expansion.
 Julius Caesar had also been a writer.
 Perhaps that’s where Bacon picked up the idea.
 Bacon wrote that Caesar was the “the most excellent of all natural men”.
 (26) Caesar wrote prose.
 Bacon wrote poetry and prose.
-Caesar had the poet Virgil, and although his work wasn’t well known until just after Caesar, Virgil functioned for Ancient Rome as did the Bard, as a national poet of empire.
+Caesar Augustus had the poet Virgil, and Virgil functioned for Ancient Rome as did the Bard, as a national poet of empire.
 Echoes of Virgil are in many of the Shakespeare plays.
-Caesar and Rome had a secret society/mystery religion called Mithraism.
-Bacon borrowed from that as well.
-Freemasonry has many sources, but it is closely modeled on Mithraism.
-What Caesar and Rome did not have, however was modern Science.
-This stupendous creation of Sir Francis would put Perfidious Albion into first place on the list as the greatest Empire in history, fulfilling much of the Baron’s outsized agenda, though the full scope of his ambition would require even more.
-Bacon outlined what was to be that more in his fable New Atlantis, and he also suggested it in the groundbreaking work that opened the door to modern science, Novum Organum.
-More on that below.

-Bacon’s knowledge of the human psyche was truly exceptional, even just going by his book of Essays (1585-1625) and Novum Organum (1620) and his other book on science De Augmentis Scientiarum.
-(1623) I believe he used the writing of the plays as a sort science to study the human mind.
-He famously stated that he had taken “all of knowledge to be my province” in a letter he wrote to his uncle the powerful secretary of state Lord Burleigh, William Cecil.
 Bacon’s education was unparalleled.
-He was rumored to have read almost every book in England at a young age, making the irony of the Shakespeare origin myth deep and wide: instead of an untutored commoner genius the plays were written by perhaps the most educated man in history, who even had a claim to royalty; an exact inversion of the hoax, the Myth, the Big Lie of the man from Stratford.
-(20) Only a small part of the plays were for personal expression; they are much more ‘art as master strategy’ densely multi-leveled in meaning and symbolism.
+He was rumored to have read almost every book in England at a young age, making the deep irony of the Shakespeare origin myth that much deeper and wider: instead of an untutored commoner genius the plays were written by perhaps the most educated man in history, who even had a claim to royalty- thus, an exact inversion of the hoax, the Big Lie of the man from Stratford.
+(20) Only parts of the plays were for personal expression; they are much more ‘art as master strategy’ and are densely multi-leveled in meaning and symbolism.

 Nobody Would Have Worshipped Francis Bacon

-Let’s stay with the impact of the Myth and the plays on the minds of men for a moment shall we?
+Let’s stay with the impact of the plays and the Myth on the minds of men for a moment shall we?
 Consider this from noted British historian A.L.
-Rowse and his book “The England Of Elizabeth”:
+Rowse and his book The England Of Elizabeth.
+A. L. Rowse is no slouch.
+He published close to 100 books and “his brilliance was widely recognised” according to Wikipedia.

 “[Shakespeare] must have expressed what was native to the English instinct, released preferences deeper and more subtle than of the mind, this of unconscious and natural choice”.